 How to Stop Your Dog From Eating Grass

 - If you can, try to prevent your dog from eating grass, especially if it’s not growing on your own property.
 While chewing on the lawn is a common behavior, you can train your dog to help provide peace of mind.
 Teach the “leave it” and go outside with your dog until you’re confident that they’ve broken the habit.

 - Always monitor your dog when there are houseplants nearby, as certain varieties can cause toxicity if they’re chewed or ingested.
 It’s best to consult with your vet if you think your dog has chewed on a toxic houseplant or possibly ingested too much grass.
 Don’t use harmful chemicals or fertilizers – plant a dog-safe garden.

 - Feed your dog smaller, more frequent meals – feeding especially first thing in the morning.

 - Consider different products or a deterrent spray that will show your dog what areas are off-limits.

-- Ask your veterinarian or a veterinarian nutritionist for recommendations of a balanced, nutritional food or digestive supplement that will best suit your dog’s age, breed, and activity level.
+- Ask your veterinarian or a veterinarian nutritionist for food or digestive supplement recommendations that will best suit your dog’s age, breed, and activity level.

-- When you let your dog in the yard, play with him or give him a safe chew toy.
+- When you let your dog in the yard, play with them or give them a safe chew toy.